GodwinDA/Test/README.md

 **H-05. `TournamentManager.claimReward` combined with `GameRegistry.setForecast` allows a participant to withdraw rewards multiple times leading to a drain of funds in the contract**

+**H-05.
+In the register() function, the condition msg.value != registrationCost && false will always evaluate to false because of the && false.
+This means the check for the correct registration fee is effectively disabled.
+Anyone can register without sending the required registrationCost, which could lead to a loss of funds for the tournament prize pool.**

 ## Medium Risk Findings

 **M-01.
 Incorrect Time Calculation**: The contest details state that Daily rounds at 20:00:00 UTC.
 Forecasts accepted until 19:00:00 UTC same day.
 But the calculation made is not accurate.